Natural Supplements for Anxiety

 Vitamin B complex is a power pack of 8 essential vitamins that help combat stress and protect the brain.
 B-Vitamins are used to create and repair neurotransmitters that regulate mood and behavior.

-While one needs all the 8 B-Vitamins, the three most important B-vitamins are Vitamin B6, Vitamin B9 also known as folate and Vitamin B12.
+While one needs all the 8 B-Vitamins, the three most essential B-vitamins are Vitamin B6, Vitamin B9, also known as folate and Vitamin B12.

-They are known as the “Mighty Methylators of Mental Health”.
-Low levels of these vitamins have been associated with anxiety, depression, mental decline, schizophrenia and brain aging.
+They are known as the “Mighty Methylators of Mental Health.”
+Low levels of these vitamins are associated with anxiety, depression, mental decline, schizophrenia, and brain aging.

-According to an article in “Nutrition Journal”, Vitamin C helps produce the neurotransmitter – norepinephrine, which plays an important role in the regulation of mood.
+According to an article in the “Nutrition Journal,” Vitamin C helps produce the neurotransmitter – norepinephrine, which plays a vital role in the regulation of mood.
 Vitamin C also helps put a break to the stress hormone-Cortisol.

-According to studies increased amount of cortisol in the body makes an individual highly susceptible to mental-disorders.
+According to studies, an increased amount of cortisol in the body makes an individual highly susceptible to mental-disorders.
 This research states that study- participants who took Vitamin C supplements reported feeling much happier and relaxed in as little as a week.

 Thus, indicating the effectiveness of this vitamin in helping manage symptoms of anxiety, stress, and depression.

 I also use Mindfulness Exercises For Anxiety that tends to help me a lot and calm my nerves.

 I love probiotics, and according to research, gut-health plays an important role in warding off symptoms of anxiety and depression.